tbrlpld/laces/README.md

 "Laces" is somewhat of a reference to the feature of tying data and templates together.
 The components are also "self-rendering," which could be seen as "self-reliance," which relates to "bootstrapping."
-And aren't "bootstraps" just a long kind of "(shoe)laces?"
+And while "bootstraps" aren't really "(shoe) laces," my mind made the jump anyhow.

 Finally, it is a nod to [@mixxorz](https://github.com/mixxorz)'s fantastic [Slippers package](https://github.com/mixxorz/slippers), which also takes a component focused approach to improve the experience when working with Django templates, but in a quite different way.